Tiro-health/projects/index.md

-## Welcome to Tiro.health project overiview
+## Welcome to Tiro.health project overview

 ### Dashboards
+We develop interactive medical dashboards in close collaboration with clinicians.
+Clients can access dashboards via their preferred browser in a secure way via following links.
 1. Colorectal surgery
 2. Hernia repair surgery
 3. Non-muscle invasive bladder cancer
 4. Prostate cancer

+### Note edito
+We offer an intuitive note for healthcare professionals.
+For more info, please reach out to us on info@tiro.health

 ### Support or Contact